You may wish to see an introductory page to this section first.

 (left) Apse of the deconsecrated Karmeliterkirche; (right) Archaeological Museum of Franfurt (AMF): Jupiter columns in the nave of the church; other Jupiter columns are shown in the introductory page

 Frankfurt's Historical Museum had an Archaeological Department from the end of the XIXth Century.
 In 1937 an Archaeological Museum was established in the Dominikanerkloster; its collections were mainly composed of Roman funerary stones and they were partly destroyed during WWII.
-The museum reopened in 1954 and in the following years it became too small to house all the ancient objects found during the reconstruction of Frankfurt's historic centre and in the new suburbs of the city in the surrounding woodlands.
+The museum reopened in 1954 and in the following years it became too small to house all the ancient objects found during the reconstruction of Frankfurt's historic centre and in the new suburbs of the city.
 In 1969 the museum was moved to the reconstructed Karmeliterkirche to which some modern halls and open spaces were added.
 The nave of the church is dedicated to the Roman period.

 AMF: (left) a parade helmet; (right) a military helmet